retypeapp/retype/blog/2025-06-09-whats-new-in-retype-v310.md

 Here's a helpful suggestion that will save you time.
 !!!

-The tip callout uses a friendly green colour scheme and stands out nicely from other callout types like warnings or notes.
+The tip callout uses a friendly green color scheme and stands out nicely from other callout types like warnings or notes.
 It's perfect for sharing best practices or helpful hints.

 ## Generic Attributes for List Items